ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

              - {name: ezpublish.fieldType.indexable, alias: ezkeyword}
   ```

- Alias should be equal to the Filed Type ID.
+ Please note that `alias` should be the same as Filed Type ID.

 ### Search Field Values